roymacdonald/ofxInfiniteCanvas/README.md

-###Compatibility
+##Compatibility
-Developed using the current head from github, but should work with older versions.
+Developed with OF 0.9.3, but should work with either newer or older versions.

-###Notes
+##Notes

 This addon used to be called ofx2DCam.
 I changed the name as this is more catchy :) as well as it reflects better the idea of the addon.
 If you have ofx2DCam addon installed, remove it and install this one, as it will not be updated any longer.